imandr/pythreader/README.md

 Every Primitive object has methods await() and wakeup()

 #### await(timeout = None, function=None, arguments=())
-Wait until notified or until a timeout occurs.
+Wait until another thread calls wakeup() method of the same object of the timeout occurs.

 When the timeout argument is present and not None, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).